iqrf/iqrf-gateway-docs/source/api.rst

 =================================

 JSON messages for communication via `MQ`_/`WS`_/`MQTT`_ channels.
 Messages has been tested with OS v4.02D and DPA v3.02 at TR-7xD and higher.
-Check with `DPA release`_ pages the relevance of particular DPA cmds.
-Some DPA cmds were updated/added/removed in further versions of DPA.
+Check with `DPA release`_ pages the relevance of particular DPA commands.
+Some DPA commands were updated/added/removed in further versions of DPA.

 IQRF Gateway Daemon API categories: